-Dropbox is perhaps the most well-known cloud storage service but it's offering of 2GB seems somewhat lean these days.
-Microsoft's own OneDrive service is already built right into Windows 10, which does make it an easy option.
+Microsoft's own OneDrive service is already built right into Windows 10, which makes it an easy option.

-Most of these services provide between 5GB and 10GB of online storage completely free of charge, with Mega offering a massive 50GB, but you can of course sign up for more than one.
-We’ve cover these services in more detail in our guide to Cloud Storage Services.
+Most of these services provide between 5GB and 10GB of online storage completely free of charge.
+We cover these services in more detail in our comparison of Cloud Storage Services.

 It’s worth pointing out, though, that these most of these cloud storage services are actually designed for ‘file synchronisation’ rather than simple file backups.